pranayat/search-engine/README.md

     - JST Server Adapters Extensions (Apache Tomcat)
   - Allow Eclipse to restart after these installations

-- Create new project -> Dynamic Web Project -> Set Dynamic web module version to 3.1 -> set output folder to 'build' -> Open Java EE Perspective
+- Create new project (name it as CrawlSearch) -> Dynamic Web Project -> Set Dynamic web module version to 3.1 -> set output folder to 'build' -> Open Java EE Perspective
 - Import project into this newly created project from the filesystem directory cloned earlier

 - Right click on the project -> New -> Other -> Server -> Apache -> Tomcat v9.0 Server -> Next -> Download and Install (install it at the same folder as your project root folder) -> Next -> Add project as configured resource -> Finish